therearedoors/tdd-cohort-manager-challenge/README.md

 ```
 The Cohort Manager should be able to support the following interactions

-- Search for cohort by cohort name
-- Search for student by student ID
 - Create a cohort with a cohort name
-- Remove a Cohort by cohort name
+- Search for a cohort by cohort name
 - Add student to a specific cohort
+- Remove a cohort by cohort name
 - Remove student from a specific cohort
 - Return errors if student or cohort not found